It's the age-old cliché of the ‘big bad buyer’ beating up the supplier.

 And although I'd be foolish to think that the practices that drive this cliché are a thing of the past - the optimist in me likes to think that most brands have begun the journey towards a more collaborative and mutually beneficial relationship with their suppliers.

-Ultimately, the carrot and the stick are both ways of motivating suppliers.
+Ultimately, the carrot and the stick are both ways of motivating suppliers and maximising supplier engagement.
 However, the carrot and the stick should be used wisely.
 Else you end up with bruised suppliers, or fat ones.
-Neither of these traits produce an engaged or efficient supply base.
+Neither of these traits produces an engaged or efficient supply base.

 In this blog I will share my thoughts on the pros and cons of the carrot and the stick, how you can use them to the greatest effect and the benefits you can experience.